IBM/data-prep-kit/transforms/code/legal_removal/python/README.md

 The set of dictionary keys holding configuration for values are as follows:

 * --legal_removal_contents_column_name - specifies the column name which holds code content.
 By default the value is 'contents'.
 * --legal_removal_license - specifies the bool value for removing license or not.
+Write true or false.
 Default value is True.
 * --legal_removal_copyright - specifies the bool value for removing copyright or not.
+Write true or false.
 Default value is True.

 ## Running
 You can run the [legal_removal_local.py](src/legal_removal_local.py) (python-only implementation) or [legal_removal_local_ray.py](ray/src/legal_removal_local_ray.py) (ray-based  implementation) to transform the `test1.parquet` file in [test input data](test-data/input) to an `output` directory.
 The directory will contain both the new annotated `test1.parquet` file and the `metadata.json` file.